Senyeah/APIEngine/README.md

 - You cannot declare a file name of `request.php` in the root directory, as this is the file used internally to route requests

 - All file paths are relative to the project’s root directory—that is `/file` is the same as just `file`

+- The `.htaccess` file which is automatically generated provides URL rewriting to redirect all requests to `request.php`, located in the project’s root directory.
+If you have any custom directives to place inside the `.htaccess` file, ensure that you do not change the contents of the URL rewriting section.

+- The endpoint definition file passed in as the standard input is written to the `.definition` file, located in the project’s root directory.
+For security, this file has permissions `r--------` (0400).
+When pushing your API to a server, always ensure the permissions of this file has not changed, and that it is owned by your web server’s user (typically `www-data` on Linux).

 All files and folders are automatically generated with appropriate classes upon project creation, but it’s your responsibility to ensure they exist upon a project update.